 To drive to Huanacoa, take the free-way to Culiacan and turn right at El Habal towards La Noria.
 After about 30 minutes you will see the Huanacoa sign on your right hand.

 Veraneando Adventure zipline tour:

 At Veraneando Adventure zipline tour you’ll splash into the excitement.
 This tour is close to El Recodo, hometown of the famous music group Banda El Recodo.
-The cost of the tour is $70USD for 10 years and up and $45USD for kids from 3-9 years, or the equivalent in pesos depending on the exchange rate.
-If you have your own transportation, the cost is $600 pesos per adult and $500 pesos per child.
 There are 12 lines on this tour and it also includes transportation, three drinks, lunch and a visit to the local tequila factory.